UlrichMai/MaiPureSpaController/README.md

 ## Known problems
-- It is not very stable, meaning it reboots several times a day.
-I have not figured out why.
-Please let me know if you found something that makes it more stable for you.
-- Sometimes it is not connecting to the wifi after such a reboot and you need to turn the power off/on.
 - After a reboot, it has lost the target temperature.
 I planned to persist the value, to restore it after a reboot.
-- Sometimes the call of the ISR is delayed and clock pulses are missed with gives wrong LED status.
-You can notice this when the HomeKit controls flicker.
-- It might need several retries to pair with HomeKit.
-Double check the your ESP is running at 160MHz.
 - You need to switch the power on before heater or pump control will have any effect on the unit.
 There is room for improvement in the future.

 ## Alternative solution, future developments